Political Surveillance of the University

 A Jewish Response

-The American Jewish World, the newspaper of the Jewish communities of Minneapolis and St. Paul, founded in 1912 by Rabbi Samuel Deinard and has been continually in publication since then, ran two ads shortly before the election.
+The American Jewish World, the newspaper of the Jewish communities of Minneapolis and St. Paul, founded in 1912 by Rabbi Samuel Deinard and which has been continually in publication since then, ran two ads shortly before the election.
 The Farmer-Labor advertisement directly addressed the antisemitism of Communists or Catspaws.
 The Republican advertisement claimed that Stassen was a “liberal,” and without using the term antisemitism, denounced extremism.
-Stassen’s Jewish supporters pleaded with him to respond to Chase in some way and this advertisement was the result.
+Stassen’s Jewish supporters pleaded with him to respond to Chase in some way and this advertisement was one result.